How to make the most of your upcoming time at Anneville

 What should I bring?
 All tools and materials are provided unless otherwise noted, but feel free to bring your own tools and silver if you wish.
 You'll want a notebook and something to write with.
 Bring cash or check for silver if desired.
 If there are any special requirements/suggestions, an email will be sent out about 2 weeks before class with any needed details.

 What will my project look like?
 Anneville projects are designed to give you freedom for your own artistic voice.
 You may be learning the same techniques as the person next to you in class, but since we encourage creativity and personal expression each student's project tends to be unique.

 I have no experience at all - am I really welcome?
 Of course!
 A few classes are best with prior experience, but they will always be noted as such in the description.
 Please contact us if you are unsure if a class is for you.

-I have a disability; can I take your class?
-Anneville Studio is wheelchair accessible via an elevator at the east end of the building and both of our rooms have wheelchair-friendly wide doors.
+How accessible is Anneville?
+Anneville Jewelry Lab is wheelchair accessible via an elevator at the north-east end of the building and both of our rooms have wheelchair-friendly wide doors.
 Some of our metalsmithing classes involve working with tools that are bolted to tables and benches, others involve using counter-height torch stations.
 Whenever possible we are happy to make our classes accessible to as many people as possible.
+If you use special adaptive equipment and need assistance just let us know.
+While we don’t provide ASL interpretation you are welcome to bring your own interpreter as an unpaid guest.
 Please contact us if you need more info, have questions or want to discuss a special request.